JuliaBooks/Books.jl/docs/contents/getting-started.md

 This file contains settings for the output appearance, author and more, see @sec:metadata.
 The `config.toml` file is read by Books.jl before calling Pandoc, so contains settings which are essentially passed to Pandoc, see @sec:config.
 Still, these defaults can be overwritten.
-For the templates, see @sec:templates.
+If you also want to override the templates, then see @sec:templates.

 ## metadata.yml {#sec:metadata}